ayushudeep/MinimalDegreeGroupsofOrderp5/README.md

 * ThreeIsomorphicGroups.m: Establishes isomorphism for three groups listed in the paper.

+* setup-permrep.m: Various functions needed to set up the associated representations for an explicit prime p.

+* Saunders-mindeg.m: An implementation in Magma of the algorithm of Elias et al. (2010) developed by Neil Saunders.

 Here's an example of the use of the code.

 % cd Table-2